balena-io/balena-cli/docs/balena-cli.md

 # Block

-## app create &#60;name&#62;
+## block create &#60;name&#62;

-Create a new balena app.
+Create a new balena block.

-You can specify the organization the app should belong to using the `--organization` option.
+You can specify the organization the block should belong to using the `--organization` option.
 The organization's handle, not its name, should be provided.
 Organization handles can be listed with the `balena orgs` command.

-The app's default device type is specified with the `--type` option.
+The block's default device type is specified with the `--type` option.
 The `balena devices supported` command can be used to list the available device types.